 It is strongly recommended that residents do not use portable electric heaters.
-If not used correctly, portable heaters can be very dangerous.
 All portable electric heaters in use must be in good repair, be UL approved, and have tip-over protection.
 Heaters may not exceed 1200 watts.

-West Village does not have any fire safety policies specifically addressing the use of electrical appliances.
+The Barn Residency Program, Center for Equine Health, and Student Fire Fighter ProgramThe Barn Residency Program and Center for Equine Health do not have any fire safety policies specifically addressing the use of electrical appliances.